chris-creditdesign/nature-hiv-milestones/README.md

 ## To do:

-- Check distortion filter on firefox
+- Make sure distortion filter is uniform
 - Remove no js from header

 - Distortion filter area